SomeRanDev/reflaxe/README.md

 public var targetCodeInjectionName: Null<String> = null;

 // -------------------------------------------------------
-// If "true", null typing will be enforced for all the code
+// If "true", null safety will be enforced for all the code
 // compiled to the target.
 Useful for ensuring null is only
 // used on types explicitly marked as nullable. public var enforceNullTyping: Bool = true;